owncloud-archive/documentation/admin_manual/appliance/Clamav.rst

 ..note::

-	- When the app is just enabled (without configuration or with wrong configuration) it will strictly reject all uploads for the whole instance.
+	- When the app is just enabled (without configuration or with wrong configuration) it will strictly reject **all** uploads for the whole instance.
-	- Configuration can be done via occ config:app:set files_antivirus whatever_key value to circumvent this issue
+	- Configuration can be done via occ `config:app:set files_antivirus whatever_key value` to circumvent this issue.

 ..
 Links